zonaston/toggle-audio/README.md

 - Right-click the applet > Configure, then choose your two devices

 Notes
-- The device dropdown shows known sinks at the time of editing settings.
-If you plug in new devices, just re-open settings to pick them.
+- The device dropdown is filled dynamically when settings are opened.
+If you plug in new devices, click the "Refresh device list" button in the applet settings.
 - If both selected devices resolve to the same sink, clicking toggles only the icon (visual toggle).
 This is intentional and configurable in the code.

 Contributing